IRS Forms

 These three parts decide your fees and your scope.
 Take a minute to be precise.

 • Part 3, pick the correct requester category.
+This box is mandatory, so a request submitted without a category selection will not be processed.
 Commercial users should expect duplication, search, and review charges.
 Media, educational, and non‑commercial scientific requesters get the first 100 pages free for paper, and the first 1,000 pages of scanning free.
 Other non‑commercial requesters have the same free allowances.

 • Part 4, if you are non‑commercial, include a clear explanation of how you will use the records, for example “university research,” “news reporting,” or “private due diligence for a gift.”
-This is what qualifies you for the reduced fee treatment.
+This is what qualifies you for the reduced fee treatment, and skipping it triggers the commercial rate by default even for genuine non‑commercial requesters.

 • Part 5, list the exact items, the exemption application, the determination letter, an affirmation letter, and any follow‑up rulings you need for a complete file.
 Use a separate form per EIN.